 From L.A., the monkeys were trucked to a Texas quarantine facility run by infamous Shin Nippon Biomedical Laboratories before being finally transported to the University of Washington in Seattle.
 Monkeys at this laboratory are commonly infected with diseases, have holes drilled into their skulls, and are deprived of food or water in order to force them to cooperate in experiments.

 For the past few months, PETA and PETA Asia-Pacific have been trying to work with the airline to end this practice.
-Now that talks have broken down, PETA and its affiliates have launched international protest campaigns by holding demonstrations and asking supporters to call the airline’s San Francisco office to press officials to end shipments of primates to laboratories.
+Now that talks have broken down, PETA entities have launched international protest campaigns by holding demonstrations and asking supporters to call the airline’s San Francisco office to press officials to end shipments of primates to laboratories.
 (At one point, the airline was so overwhelmed with calls that it stopped answering its phones!)

 How You Can Help